Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Configure multiple network interfaces (ENIs) with separate IP addresses and security groups.
 - Enable antivirus on your EC2 instance.

 **Explanation:**
-"Configure the firewall inside the EC2 instance" is correct.
+Configure the firewall inside the EC2 instance is correct.
 Firewalls control user access.
-"Detach the primary network interface" is incorrect; it disconnects the instance.
+Detach the primary network interface is incorrect; it disconnects the instance.
-"Configure multiple ENIs" is incorrect; it is not for user access control.
+Configure multiple ENIs is incorrect; it is not for user access control.
-"Enable antivirus" is incorrect; it is for malware protection.
+Enable antivirus is incorrect; it is for malware protection.

 ---